dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model.md

 If the **Add MVC Dependencies** dialog appears:

 * [Update Visual Studio to the latest version](https://www.visualstudio.com/downloads/).
-Visual Studio version prior to 15.5 show this dialog.
+Visual Studio versions prior to 15.5 show this dialog.
 * If you can't update, select **ADD**, and then follow the add controller steps again.

 In the **Add Scaffold** dialog, tap **MVC Controller with views, using Entity Framework > Add**.